 What is the Airport Community Ecology Fund?

-The Airport Community Ecology (ACE) Fund, authorized by the Port of Seattle Commission in November 2016, recognizes that neighboring communities that experience more impacts from airport operations should also experience more benefits.
-The Commission directed that the program support environmental projects and programs in the cities of SeaTac, Burien and Des Moines.
+The ACE Fund, authorized by the Port of Seattle Commission in November 2016, recognizes that neighboring communities that experience more impacts from airport operations should also experience more benefits.
+The Commission directed that the program support environmental projects and programs in the cities of SeaTac, Burien, and Des Moines.

 - Applicant is an eligible organization

 - Project benefits residents in the cities of SeaTac, Burien and or Des Moines